skylar-thompson/secure-rest-api-cryptography/README.md

 ### Libraries

-   * Flask: A micro web framework for building the REST API.
+   * **Flask**: A micro web framework for building the REST API.

-   * PyCryptodome: A self-contained cryptographic library for Python that provides the RSA, AES-GCM, and SHA-256 primitives.
+   * **PyCryptodome**: A self-contained cryptographic library for Python that provides the RSA, AES-GCM, and SHA-256 primitives.

-   * Requests: Used by the client to send HTTP GET/POST requests to the server.
+   * **Requests**: Used by the client to send HTTP GET/POST requests to the server.

 ### Installation

-   1. Create a virtual environment
+   1. Create a virtual environment:
    ```bash
    python3 -m venv flask-env
    source flask-env/bin/activate  # On Windows: flask-env\Scripts\activate
    ```

-   2. Install dependencies
+   2. Install dependencies:
    ```bash
    pip install flask pycryptodome requests
    ```